eamonnbell/dcip-oculus/README.md

 ## License

 dcip-oculus is licensed under the MIT License.
-See LICENSE.md for more details.
+See LICENSE for more details.

 dcip-oculus uses the following contributed code, which have their own respective licenses.